hoytpr/Lacto_genome/plasmid1ab.md

 ## Plasmid-1ab

 We were unable to resolve whether the high-copy-number plasmid was one plasmid or two plasmids (described below).
 After assembly, the total length of the submitted contigs was **17,155 bp**.
+These SPAdes-derived plasmid sequences were extensively used for searching the NCBI databases.
+Only three regions of 5,230 bp, 1,088 bp, and 608 bp were found as conserved contiguous sequence elements on different assemblies.
+These sequence elements were also assembled as part of the *L. lactis* genome.
+Functional annotation of proteins is beyond the scope of this initial genome announcement but genes associated with pathogenicity were represented on Plasmid 1(ab).
 Because the re-assembled plasmid contigs did not appear as contiguous sequences when using Blast+ on the NCBI "nt" database (homologies that appeared were fragmented) the plasmid was submitted as assembled contigs rather than a `.BAM` file.
 When using 4-million paired end reads, the mean read depth of plasmid-1ab nodes is 381x, while the genome nodes read depth is 54x.
 This suggests a plasmid copy number of over 7 per cell.